MaxMelching/physics_notes/README.md

 * `analysis`: a summary of courses I took covering many aspects of analysis (the mathematical topic).
-This include basic topics like sets, topology, differentiation and also more advanced ones like manifolds, Riemannian/ differential geometry.
+This includes basic topics like sets, topology, differentiation and also more advanced ones like manifolds, Riemannian/ differential geometry.
 Written in german.